tonoy30/profashion/README.md

 # profashion
-## Microservice based e-eommerce application for selling custom made outfits for male and female.
+## Microservice based e-commerce application for selling custom made outfits for male and female.

 ### Build Using:
 1. Dotnet Webapi